Frequently Asked Questions

 Covered – Dehubbing where the PU disengages with the wheel hub.

 Not Covered – Chunking where pieces of polyurethane break away from the wheel caused by landing sideways or riding on rough surfaces.
+Flat spotting caused by braking too hard and skidding the rear wheel.
 Consumable wheel bearings unless defective at time of purchase.

 BRAKES: (30 Days from Date of Purchase).